 You may choose to rent an apartment or home.
-You can do this through a real estate agency or a property management company, or search on accommodation rental site such as Trademe. (www.trademe.co.nz)
+You can do this through a real estate agency or a property management company, or search on accommodation rental site such as Trademe.

 Your Rights and Obligations regarding rental accommodation in New Zealand